Gloopyy/ApCompSciTesting/README.md

 Script drawing.py will show multiple drawings using cv2 lines, rectangles, and circles.
 To run it, use the command:

 *python drawing.py*

+## Chapter 6
+Various simple image modification scripts.
+To run them, use the command:

+*python SCRIPTNAME --image IMAGE*

+Bitwise does not use the --image argument. imutils.py is required for translate.py, rotate.py, & resize.py